Group of people in a yellow raft on a river with mountains in the background

 Who is funding the strategy development for each corridor?

-Destination Canada is funding the development of a strategy, implementation plan, and financial plan for each corridor in the program.
+Destination Canada is funding the development of a strategy, implementation plan, and investment plan for each corridor in the program.

 Who is leading the Northern Indigenous Lodge Network Corridor project?

-In partnership with Destination Canada, the Northern Indigenous Lodge Network Corridor project is co-led by the Government of Yukon’s Department of Tourism and Culture and Northwest Territories Tourism.
+In partnership with Destination Canada, the Northern Indigenous Lodge Network Corridor project was co-led by the Government of Yukon’s Department of Tourism and Culture and Northwest Territories Tourism.

 How are Indigenous people engaged in this project?